wp-plugins/genesis-layout-extras/readme.txt

 * English - default, always included
 * German: Deutsch - immer dabei!
 [Download auch via deckerweb.de](http://deckerweb.de/material/sprachdateien/genesis-plugins/#genesis-layout-extras)
+* Italian: Italiano - user-submitted by [Marco Rosselli](http://www.prenotazionetraghetti.com/)

 == Additional Info ==
 **Security:** The plugin uses the Genesis Sanitization class for checking and filtering all custom inputs.
 Further, the plugin uses WordPress and Genesis Framework APIs and coding standards to the highest possible extend.
 Just to make sure you get a quality, future-proof product.

 **Idea Behind / Philosophy:** I had liked the general approach of the former plugin (I forked from) - which provided a simple and great way to set a few needed options.
-Since it seemed no longer to be developed and updated I just decided to make a fork of it and add some additional functionality like setting the layout setting for the (awesome!) bbPress 2.0 forum plugin in Genesis.
+Since it seemed no longer to be developed and updated I just decided to make a fork of it and add some additional functionality like setting the layout setting for the (awesome!) bbPress 2.x forum plugin in Genesis.
 And, I wanted this all on an extra options page, divided from the general Genesis settings because that is much more user friendly IMHO.
 In addition I added full inline documentation including the contextual help function provided by WordPress itself to create a more seamless user experience.